-There’s a conversation I have with clients fairly often about seeing the signs and using them as a reminder.
+Tweet There’s a conversation I have with clients fairly often about seeing the signs and using them as a reminder.
 Like when your bladder is full, you go to the toilet.
 When your fuel guage is low, you go to the garage.
-There is no bargaining with the bladder and the fuel tank…you might keep them waiting a little while, but at some point, you are going to have to heed the message and just go to the loo.
+There is no bargaining with the bladder and the fuel tank…you might keep them waiting a little while, … Read More

 My response was typically pulpit bashing: SELF-CARE IS NON-NEGOTIABLE.
 I know only too well how difficult it can feel to squeeze in some self-care time into an already packed schedule.
 However, if you make it non-negotiable, and you really take care of yourself, you find you have more time.
 I had a discussion with some friends a few weeks ago about having so much to do and so little time, and they reminded me of a quote from the Dalai Lama – “I have so much to do today, I better meditate twice as long.”
 The more you have to do, the more busy your day, the more important it is to take the time to take care of yourself.

 Lack of self-care is a serious time waster!
 When you are cared for, you can do more, better.
 When you’re uncared for, life is hard, you get down, ill, tired, scattered more easily.
 I struggled with this for YEARS until I realised one afternoon I had spent 4 hours trying to write a blog post…I was so tired, I just couldn’t focus.
 Once I stopped, rested and came back to it, it took 20 minutes!!!!
 Think you haven’t got time for self-care?
 Maybe you haven’t got time NOT to take care of you?